MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/manage/Viewing-and-Managing-Updates.md

     -   Whether to set up a hierarchy of WSUS servers and how the hierarchy should be structured.

-    -   What computer groups to create, and how to assign computers to them \(server\-side or client\-side targeting\).
+    -   What computer groups to create, and how to assign computers to them (server-side or client-side targeting).

-    -   Which database to use for update metadata \(for example, Windows® Internal Database, SQL Server\).
+    -   Which database to use for update metadata (for example, Windows® Internal Database, SQL Server).

     -   Whether updates should be synchronized automatically, and at what time.